ibtj21/PRODIGY_DS_01/README.md

 ___

 ## License
+## License
 This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/ibtj21/PRODIGY_DS_01/blob/main/LICENSE) file for more details.